awsautomation/dev-picluster/README.md

 The token section lets you define a random string that will be used for authentication with the agents.
 If the token in config.json does not match the token in the agent's config (auth.json), no commands will be run on the agent.

+The docker section defines where your Dockerfile's are.
+The format for the Docker folder should be like this: dockerfiles/imagename/Dockerfile

 ```
 {
   "token":"1234567890ABCDEFGHJKLMNOP",
+  "docker": "/root/docker",
   "layout": [
     {"node":"192.168.0.100", "mysql":"-p 3306:3306 mysql","nginx":"nginx"},
     {"node":"192.168.0.102", "openvpn":"-p 1194:1194 openvpn"}